 By day I am a principal with a Northern Virginia based Consulting Company.
 In my other life I manage and run my own production company pH Music and am a member of the groups O.U.O and Zimbabwe Legit

 John W. Euill, III

 I was a DJ during the Summer of '94.
 My spot was 3am - 6am on Sundays.
 The format was Jazz.
 My show was called The Jazz Express.
-I'd like to be represented in your alumni section.
 I'm currently working at Verizon Business as a Unix Engineer.